UttamPanchasara/PDF-Generator/README.md

 - #### `setContentBaseUrl` : String
 If you are loading content from assets folder in that case you can pass your base url here, same as we passed in webview.

-- #### `setPageSize` : String
+- #### `setPageSize` : PrintAttributes.MediaSize
-To set custom page size for your pdf, you will have to pass the mediaSize as argument like for A4 size: PrintAttributes.MediaSize.ISO_A4
+To set custom page size for your pdf, you will have to pass the mediaSize as argument.
+Example - For A4 size: PrintAttributes.MediaSize.ISO_A4 | ISO_A0 | ISO_A1

 - #### `setContent` : String
 Provide your String content, which you want to generate Pdf.